scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Transforming a PCB into a Down Segment

-Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into down segments:
+Every registration interval, the Control Service of a non-core AS performs the following steps to transform PCBs into down segments:

 1. The Control Service selects the PCBs that it wants to transform into down segments from the candidate PCBs in the Beacon Store.
 2. The Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
 From this moment on, the modified PCBs are called **down segments**.